hasancse91/flutter_getx_template/README.md

 A new Flutter project.

+## How to Build the project?
+- Create two configurations `main_dev` and `main_prod`

 ## How was this project developed?
-- Run this command to my required directory: `get create project`
+- Run this command to create project in the required directory: `get create project`